-AdmissionsThe deadline for applications and supporting documents is Wednesday, January 15, 2014.
+AdmissionsThe deadline for applications (with payment) is Monday December 15, 2014.
+The deadline for supporting documents is Thursday, January 15, 2015.

 |Available Programs:||Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.)|